information

 On this Page

-Due to construction of an improved TriMet MAX Red Line, the south end of the park will be closed September 7th, 2021 through late 2024.
-These partial closures will impact the south entrance, upper sections of Linda's Line trail, and upper sections of Rebar Ridge Trail.
+Due to TriMet's "A Better Red" construction project to improve the MAX Red Line, the south end of the park will be closed until summer 2024.
+Closures related to the Better Red project will impact the south entrance and upper sections of the gravity lines (Linda's Line and Rebar Ridge Trails).

-From our perspective, A Better Red means a better Gateway Green.
-The completion of the construction project will create better access among other benefits to park visitors.
-We appreciate visitors' patience as our partners proceed with their work, for the benefit of everyone around the region, including visitors to Gateway Green.
+In addition to improving the MAX Red Line, this project will also benefit Gateway Green by improving access to the park.
+PP&R appreciates your patience as our partners proceed with their work, for the benefit of everyone in the region, including visitors to Gateway Green.

 For more information, including renderings of park closures, please see the project page at Gateway Green.